k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/01_fabric_runtime_overview.md

 By the end of the Fabric Runtime learning item you will know about:

-- Fabric server's main directories and basic utilities
+- Fabric server directories and basic utilities
-- Fabric main configuration files
+- Fabric configuration files
-- Fabric basic commands
+- Basic Fabric commands
-- Cassandra main keyspaces and commands
+- Cassandra keyspaces and commands
 - How to query data

 Please open your fabric runtime environment, you have 2 login options: